CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	f) In order to find out which leg of that intersection is restricted, go to Google Map to find out the direction of traffic.

 	h) Prepare an insert statement for the new intersection(s).
-Alternatively [this](update_intersections/Readme.md#adding-many-intersections) readme contains a python snippet you can use to do the same, which may be helpful for adding a large number of intersections.
+Alternatively [this](#adding-many-intersections) section contains a python snippet you can use to do the same, which may be helpful for adding a large number of intersections.

 	```sql
 	INSERT INTO miovision_api.intersections(intersection_uid, id, intersection_name,